reouct/CS-260/README.md

 For this deliverable I built out the structure of my application using HTML.

 - **HTML pages** - Two HTML page that represent the ability to login and submit the answers.
-- **Links** - The login page automatically links to the voter page.
-The voter page contains links for every voting choice.
+- **Links** - The login page automatically links to the question page.
+The question page contains links for every questions.
-- **Text** - Each of the voting choices is represented by a textual description.
+- **Text** - Each of the questions is represented by a textual description.
-- **Images** - I couldn't figure out how to include an image and so I didn't do this. 😔
+- **Images** - No image yet. 😔
 - **Login** - Input box and submit button for login.
-- **Database** - The voting choices represent data pulled from the database.
+- **Database** - The answer represent data pulled from the database.
-- **WebSocket** - The count of voting results represent the tally of realtime votes.
+- **WebSocket** - The answers represent the tally of realtime.